erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/25_experiments.md

 These models are then each excited by 10°, which roughly fits the various base-rate estimates (see @Fig:crane-base-rates).
 In @Fig:crane-dampening-comparison-animation and @Fig:crane-dampening-comparison-plot it can be seen how the controller works for all cranes, dampening the motion over the course of a few oscillations.
 This is predominantly due to the fact that the control gains are being scaled with the inertia of the lower link (see @Fig:crane-dampening-comparison-torques).
-This results in up to 50,000 Nm of torque being applied to dampen the largest crane.
+This results in up to 50.000 Nm of torque being applied to dampen the largest crane.
-While probably possible, it is questionable whether this is economically sensible.
+While technically possible, it is questionable whether this is economically sensible.
 It can also be seen that the requirements with regard to torque dynamics and workspace scale with the torque requirements.

 ![Dampening of three different model cranes using the same PD$\alpha$ controller.
 From left to right: approximate dimensions of the lab setup, a small fast deployment crane and a large tower crane.
 The parameters are taken from @Fig:crane-data and @Fig:inertia-data.
 Controller setting: $k_P=1.0 \cdot I_2, k_D=4.0 \cdot I_2, \alpha=0.5$.
 Initial excitation is 10°, approximating the determined base rates (see @Fig:crane-base-rates)](./figures/crane-dampening-comparison.gif){ #fig:crane-dampening-comparison-animation }